trbrick/mxregsem/README.md

-# regsemx
+# mxregsem
-Testing ground repository for regularized OpenMx
+Testing ground repository for regularized OpenMx.

+Note that this is all still very much in testing.
+Expect regular changes to interface and functionality.